These Makeup Habits Are Friendly to Your Face & the Environment

 Not only do animals play a significant role in the environment, but they are thinking and feeling beings who are unable to speak up for themselves — which is why they are often mistreated.

-There are so many brands that don’t taste on animals that to there is very little reason to support brands who do.
-There are tons of beauty brands like BY TERRY, Korres and IT Cosmetics who make it a point to not test their products on animals.
+There are so many brands that don’t taste on animals that there is very little reason to support brands that do.
+There are tons of beauty brands like BY TERRY, Korres, and IT Cosmetics that make it a point to not test their products on animals.